frageno/barber/README.md

 * and others project from internet which inspired me for build this website.

 ## Illustrations
+This section presents images,mockup which presents this website.
+Let's take a look!

 <b>Mockups and full-views of this site</b>
 ![fullview](https://github.com/frageno/frageno.github.io/blob/master/prod-assets/img/mockups/desktop-view.png)